Cash vs. Accrual Basis Accounting: What’s the Difference?

 Pros

-• It’s easier for investors to see how the company is performing before any investment is made
+- It’s easier for investors to see how the company is performing before any money is actually taken in.

 Cons